persteenolsen/django-starter-two/README.md

 ```
 This will create the Tables Post Employee and Todo in the DB and you are now ready for administrate the Posts Employees and Todo by the Django Admin Backend

+## Customize Templates of the Admin Backend

+I customized the Header of the Django Admin to make sure it always will have a minimum height to avoid
+that the responsive menu sometimes is hidden.
+That can happen when there is a lot content in some of the Admin pages like change password or when Recent History grows.
+In templates / admin I customized:

+- base.html

+- base_site.html

+- index.html

+- login.html

 ## Tips and tricks

 Hide the Django Secret Key which keeps your app secure by signing cookies, passwords, and other sensitive data